-- c.
+- a.
+To draw a box, click the Box radio button and select one of the colors.
+Use Shift+Left Click+Drag option to draw box over a region of the scatter plot.
+The corresponding points are highlighted in the image. - b.
+Conversely, select a region of interest in one of the images.
+The corresponding points are highlighted in the scatter plot. - c.
 To draw a shape, click the Curve radio button.
 Use Left Click+Drag option to draw an enclosed shape. - d.
-To remove a color from the scatter plot, Double Click in that color's selection box. - 12.
+To remove a color from the scatter plot, Double Click in that color's selection box. - 7.
 Click the compute statistics button at the bottom of the Layer Controls.
 A window with the scatter plot statistics will appear.
 Also, there is an option to save the statistics as a CSV file.